nikitabelii/FinFind-SafeGuard/README.md

 <img src= "https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/e28e0ddd-28ac-48f6-a64c-06edc0dfcec9" length = "350">
 <img src= "https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/c5bca813-3989-4c34-af45-0b693c893517" width = "345">

-When the camera spots a shark in the beach water, it participates in ensuring public safety by sending an immediate alert to the nearby lifeguard.
-This message empowers the lifeguard to swiftly take action, warning people on the beach of the danger and potentially preventing dangerous encounters between humans and sharks.
+When the camera **spots a shark** in the beach water, it participates in ensuring public safety by **sending an immediate alert** to the nearby lifeguard.
+This message empowers the **lifeguard** to swiftly take action, warning people on the beach of the danger and potentially preventing dangerous encounters between humans and sharks.

 <img src="https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/480d7470-687c-47e7-a2df-5a02278510a8" width="800">

 # AlexNet
-At the heart of this system is a pre-trained [AlexNet](https://colab.research.google.com/drive/1v3CwUUp9sjcOkj0G-Ulp8g6gt3dwEkZG?usp=sharing) model, a type of convolutional neural network used for image recognition tasks.
+At the heart of this system is a pre-trained [AlexNet](https://colab.research.google.com/drive/1v3CwUUp9sjcOkj0G-Ulp8g6gt3dwEkZG?usp=sharing) model, a type of convolutional neural network used for **image recognition** tasks.

 ![image](https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/78487a0a-5b2b-41e2-9aa4-5e37a9020112)

-AlexNet works by processing input images through multiple layers, including convolutional layers, pooling layers, and fully connected layers.
+AlexNet works by **processing input images through multiple layers**, including convolutional layers, pooling layers, and fully connected layers.
 These layers extract and learn features from the images, enabling the model to classify images into different categories effectively.

 # Data Deck

 <img src="underwater4.jpeg" width=200> <img src="underwater3.jpeg" width=200> <img src="sharkscr1.png" width=200> <img src="underwater5.jpeg" width=200>
 [ All Data Slides](https://docs.google.com/presentation/d/1GCEIlXu9bqusEShnHxgG5mU2u6IF6JgzBkYBzqsDLYo/edit?usp=sharing)

-It has been trained on a vast dataset of underwater images, enabling it to distinguish sharks.
+It has been trained on a **vast dataset** of underwater images, enabling it to distinguish sharks.

 # Filters

 Filters are small learnable matrices used to perform convolution operations on the input image.
-Each filter is responsible for detecting a specific type of feature, such as edges, textures, or more complex patterns.
+Each filter is responsible for **detecting a specific type of feature**, such as edges, textures, or more complex patterns.

 ![image](https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/b1838e28-122d-49e2-bb2e-2b3cc1996963)
 ![image](https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/630a4f2e-fdc5-4096-abe3-7341c5802625)